 As science advances, more targeted drugs are becoming available that may hit the sarcoma tumors in ways that could really knock them out.
 With great folks like Dr. Weigel using this science, we have reason to hope.

-When asked for her final thoughts, Dr. Weigel wished to highlight the impact that Rein in Sarcoma and the Karen Wyckoff Foundation have had on the specific research in the field of sarcoma at the University.
+When asked for her final thoughts, Dr. Weigel wished to highlight the impact that Rein in Sarcoma have had on the specific research in the field of sarcoma at the University.
 This, she said, “can’t go unrecognized.”
 She considers RIS to have been “a huge impetus behind what is now becoming one of the premiere sarcoma programs in the country.”
 This has been “spearheaded by the Wyckoffs,” and is an “incredible testament” to them and to the whole group of volunteers who have offered their talents and dedication.

 Christin Garcia, September 2011